jcutrell/jonathancutrell/content/blog/2014-01-12-im-using-buffer-to-segment-my-working-day.md

 ---
-id: 51
-title: I’m Using Buffer to Segment My Working Day, and it’s Awesome
 date: 2014-01-12T16:52:46+00:00
 author: JCutrell
-templateKey: blog-post

-dsq_thread_id:
-  - "3028037459"
-tags:
-  - Thoughts
+title: I’m Using Buffer to Segment My Working Day, and it’s Awesome
 ---

 <p>I have a lot of different responsibilities on a day-to-day basis.
 I’m guessing you probably do too.</p>

 <p>Family and home responsibilities, like loving my wife, paying bills, and taking my dog on walks.</p>